tukaramc/paulonia_cache_image/README.md

 imageScale | The image scale | 1.0
-maxInMemoryImages | Global variable, sets a max number of images in memory | 7 clearCacheImage | Deletes the image from cache | false cacheRefreshStrategy | Refreshes image only if timestamp of image changes in GCS, native - check for updates in the background, progressive - check for updates first before rendering image from cache | none
+maxInMemoryImages | Global variable, sets a max number of images in memory | 7 clearCacheImage | Deletes the image from cache | false cacheRefreshStrategy | (gs:// links only)Refreshes image only if timestamp of image changes in GCS, `native` - check for updates in the background, `progressive` - check for updates first before rendering image from cache | none

 ## Author